-As of April 30, 2023, we had approximately \$102.3 million in money market funds and debt security investments.
-The debt security investments consisted of commercial paper, debt securities of corporations or corporate bonds, asset-backed securities and U.S. government securities.
+As of April 30, 2024, we had approximately \$97.0 million in money market funds and debt security investments and \$12.9 million in fixed deposit accounts.
+The debt security investments consisted of commercial paper, corporate bonds, asset-backed securities and U.S. government securities.
 We currently do not use derivative financial instruments to adjust our investment portfolio risk or income profile.
-These investments, as well as any cash deposited in bank accounts, are subject to general credit, liquidity, market and interest rate risks, which may be exacerbated by unusual events, such as the COVID-19 pandemic, the Eurozone crisis and the U.S. debt ceiling crisis, which affected various sectors of the financial markets and led to global credit and liquidity issues.
+These investments, as well as any cash deposited in bank accounts, are subject to general credit, liquidity, market and interest rate risks, which may be exacerbated by unusual events, such as the pandemics or widespread public health problems, the Eurozone crisis and the U.S. debt ceiling crisis, which affected various sectors of the financial markets and led to global credit and liquidity issues.
 For example, in March 2023, Silicon Valley Bank (SVB) was closed and the Federal Deposit Insurance Corporation (FDIC) was appointed as receiver.
 At the time of closing on March 10, 2023, we had cash deposits with SVB of approximately \$17.0 million.
 We also had cash equivalents and marketable debt security investments residing in custodial accounts held by U.S. Bank for which SVB Asset Management was the investment advisor until March 15, 2023.
 While we were able to recover all deposited amounts from SVB, there can be no assurance that our current or future banks will not face similar risks as SVB or that we will be able to recover in full our deposits in the event of similar closures.
 We regularly maintain cash balances that are not insured or are in excess of the FDIC's insurance limit.
 If the global financial markets continue to experience volatility or deteriorate, our investment portfolio may be impacted and some or all of our investments may become illiquid or otherwise experience loss which could adversely impact our financial results and position.
 To the extent that we increase the amount of our security investments in the future, these risks would be exacerbated.